stubbscroll/evolve-script/readme.txt

     like sacrificial altar will not work

 progression requirements:
-- governors unlocked. task used: assign crates, mass ejector, mech constructor. mech constructor must be unlocked in order to do warlord and t5+
+- governors unlocked. tasks used: assign crates, mass ejector, mech constructor. mech constructor must be unlocked in order to do warlord and t5+
 - 25 steel from technophobe (script doesn't try to get steel)
 - some metaprogression (no idea how much). i haven't really tested on lower